-- 1. Presentation of a valid, signed written request for excusal from parent/guardian indicating reason for excusal. - 2.
+- Presentation of a valid, signed written request for excusal from parent/guardian indicating reason for excusal. - 2.
 Only reasons acceptable for excusal: - a.
 Doctor's appointment - b.
 Dental, orthodontist appointment - c.
-Driver examination eye examination for driver license application after 11:00 a.m., if possible. - d.
-Emergency reasons (car repair not acceptable) - e.
 Unusual conditions that can be verified. - 3.
 Off-campus passes will be issued only by the principal. - 4.
 Verbal request for excusal will always be denied. - 5.
 Upon return from off campus appointment, the student will provide the school with a written note (doctor's excuse if medical/dental appointment) verifying beginning and ending time of appointments.
-Failure to produce this note upon returning to school will result in an illegal absence from school. - 6.
-Senior privileges.
+Failure to produce this note upon returning to school will result in an illegal absence from school.